Components

 TSRX adds two sigils — &{ ... } for objects and &[ ... ] for arrays — that look like destructuring but defer the actual property access until each binding is read.
 Every reference to a lazy binding is compiled back to a property lookup on the source object, so downstream readers pick up the latest value without a manual getter.

 The most common use is in component parameters.
-Regular object destructuring would snapshot each prop at call time and break any target runtime that relies on per-access reactivity (Ripple, Solid). &{ ... } preserves that reactivity while keeping the ergonomic destructuring syntax:
+Regular object destructuring would snapshot each prop at call time and break any target runtime that relies on per-access reactivity (Ripple, Solid).
+The most common use is in component parameters.
+Regular object destructuring would snapshot each prop at call time and break any target runtime that relies on per-access reactivity (Ripple, Solid, Vue). &{ ... } preserves that reactivity while keeping the ergonomic destructuring syntax:

 1 component UserCard(&{ name, age }: { name: string; age: number }) {